MeaCulpitt/OmniRoute/README.md

 | Air cargo | IATA, carrier APIs | Rates and availability |
 | Road/last-mile | Google Maps, HERE | Drayage estimates |

-**Bittensor integration is optional, not required.** Miners use whatever sources give them an edge.
-If SN18 provides better weather data than public APIs, miners will use it.
-Market forces, not mandates.

 ---

 ## Scoring